olaviinha/HSL-Stop-Departures/README.md

 - Less (demo only)
 - Bootstrap (demo only)

-All dependencies are included (linked from CDNs) in the demo.
+All dependencies are linked from CDNs in the demo.

 ### Relevant settings in hsl-stop-departures.js
 ```